 Step 7: AFTER ONE HOUR

 In the bowl, fold the dough with four pulls.
-Each pull, pulling the dough onto itself.
-Cover the dough with plastic wrap and place in a warm place for 10 hours it will rise.
+Each pull pulls the dough onto itself.
+Cover the dough with plastic wrap and place it in a warm place for 10 hours it will rise.

 6:00 AM or ____________ (your preferred time)

-After the dough has rested overnight it should rise to be double in bulk.
+After the dough has rested overnight it should rise to double in bulk.

 Step 8: ON A LIGHTLY FLOURED SURFACE

 Remove the dough from the bowl and fold the dough with four pulls.
-Each pull, pulling the dough onto itself, then shape the dough.
+Each pull pulls the dough onto itself, then shape the dough.